3 Ways to Dress Your Pumpkins

-Side note: I do find the it fade and color change on the pumpkins very interesting as they weathered out side.
+Side note: I do find the fade and color change on the pumpkins very interesting as they weathered outside.
 It actually made the turkeys look even better, and more natural color tones.
 Then as if the turkey conversion was not enough, I had two very sweet neighbors recommend that I turn them into snowmen for the winter.
 A idea they had seen on Pinterest, and they wanted my pumpkins to continue to live on.
 (I got to say I love my neighbors and neighborhood, they are some of the best people on the planet.)

 I mean who am I not to for fill the request of the very people that drive by my house and see it every day, right?
 So I created snowmen.
 I sprayed the pumpkins white with spray paint, and found this great snowman kit at a local craft store.
 In hind site I think I sould have added some cotton fluff to the base to cover the the urn, but all in all I think they turned out nicely.
 Bonus the pumpkins lasted another whole month right into January.
 Who knew you could buy pumpkins in October and keep them for 3 months in Georgia heat.
 So this is the progression of my seasonal pumpkins done 3 ways.
 The perfect way to keep them through 3 holidays and 2 seasons.
 I hope you guys enjoyed this, Happy Fall Y’all, Merry Christmas and Happy New Year!

 *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.